intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

 `site` | The customer site where energy assets have been installed. | *999*

 ### period, epoch, duration
-- The returned data includes the child and grandchild of the requested `period`.
+- __`period`__ - The returned data includes the child and grandchild of the requested `period`.
 For example if a request is made for a */week* the response will contain total energy for each *day* and a breakdown of energy for each *hour*.

 - The `duration` parameter specifies the third dimension.
 It returns multiples of the above period data arrays.
 For example if a request is made for a */week* period with a duration of 3, the response will contain 3 collections of weekly energy data as described above, starting at the requested epoch.